Pamela Anderson: 1980s and 1990s: Modelling and acting breakthrough

-After Anderson moved to Los Angeles, she won a minor role as Lisa, the original "Tool Time Girl", on the ABC comedy series Home Improvement.
 Her breakthrough role was as C.J.
 Parker on Baywatch, which she played for five seasons between 1992 and 1997, making her one of the longest-serving cast members.
 The series has gained her popularity from international viewers and the character of Parker became one of her best-known roles, having been reenacted by multiple high-profile people since.
 Anderson was paid US$1,500 per episode during the first season.
-She reprised her role in a reunion movie, Baywatch: Hawaiian Wedding (2003), and also appeared in commercials for DirecTV in 2007.
-Anderson was still modelling for Outdoor Life and appearing on the cover of the magazine each year.
+She reprised her role in a reunion movie, Baywatch: Hawaiian Wedding (2003), and also appeared as Parker in commercials for DirecTV in 2007.
+Anderson modelled for Outdoor Life and appeared on the cover of the magazine multiple times.
 In 1993, Anderson appeared in a music video "Can't Have Your Cake" by Vince Neil to promote his first solo album, Exposed.

 In 1994, she was cast in her first starring film role, in Raw Justice, also known as Good Cop, Bad Cop, co-starring with Stacy Keach, David Keith, and Robert Hays.
 Under the alternate title, the film won the Bronze Award at the Worldfest-Charleston in the category for dramatic theatrical films.
 In 1996, she played Barbara Rose Kopetski in the film Barb Wire.
 The movie, a thinly veiled futuristic remake of Casablanca, was not a commercial success.
 During filming, she had barbed wire tattooed on her left upper arm instead of having it painted on by make-up artists every day, but she had it removed in 2016.
 In April 1997, she guest-hosted Saturday Night Live.
-She appeared on one of two covers for the September issue of Playboy.
+She appeared on one of two covers for the September 1997 issue of Playboy.
 In September 1998, Anderson starred as Vallery Irons in the Sony Pictures Television syndicated action/comedy-drama series V.I.P. created by J. F. Lawton.
 The series had a successful four-year run.
 In 1999, she appeared as a man-eating giantess in the music video for "Miserable" by California alternative rock band Lit.
 She appeared on The Nanny as Fran Fine's rival, Heather Biblow.